documentcloud/documentcloud/app/views/help/notes.markdown

 Currently you can't resize a note, you have to copy the contents, delete the existing note and redraw it.

+![Notes Link][]

-The notes that you add to a document become viewable in the workspace as well.
+The notes that you add to a document become visible in the workspace as well.
+Clicking the "notes" link underneath a document will display *all* of the document's notes in a list beneath.
+If you have permission to edit the document, you can also edit the notes from within the workspace.

-# Adding Sections &amp; Navigation
+# Adding Sections for Navigation

+To help highlight different sections of a long document, you can add navigation links to the sidebar.
+Inside of the document viewer, click on "Edit Sections" to open up the Section Editor dialog, which contains a numbered list of sections.
+For each section, enter the title, the page number of the start of the section, and the page number of the end.
+If you need to add or remove sections, click on the plus and minus icons.
+When you're finished, hit "Save", and the navigation will update.

 [Annotations]: /images/help/document_annotations.jpg
+[Notes Link]: /images/help/notes_link.jpg